< Retour

 LIGNE / Conservation des écosystèmes agricoles et des espèces cynégétiques

-Biologist and Master in Ecology, currently doing a PhD in ecolology and conservation of steppe-land birds in agricultural ecosystems.
+Biologist with a Master’s in Ecology, currently pursuing a PhD in ecology and conservation of steppe birds in agricultural ecosystems.

 Keywords